halvardssm/deno-nessie/README.md

    * Can be any format supported by `import()` e.g. remote url or path */ additionalSeedFiles?: string[];
+  /** Custom migration template, can be path or url.
+When also using the CLI flag `--migrationTemplate`, it will have precidence. */ migrationTemplate?: string;
+  /** Custom seed template, can be path or url.
+When also using the CLI flag `--seedTemplate`, it will have precidence. */ seedTemplate?: string;
   /** Enables verbose output for debugging */ debug?: boolean;
 }